Thoughts on Bakuman: One of the Most Sexist Shonen Manga

 Now, how is it blatantly sexist?
 People have actually asked me this which shocked me.
-Here’s the short version: ANYTIME anyone says “Women this/that” or “Men this/that” without the implication that the speaker meant majority and not all/saying ALL women or men are like this, it’s sexist.
+Here’s the short version: ANYTIME anyone says “Women this/that” or “Men this/that” it says blatant sexist statements.
 EXCLUDING or PUTTING down someone’s opinions based on their sex is also sexist.
 The series did this in volume 1 with the mother.

 Now the debate about the “dumbing yourself down thing” can equal to manipulation and not so much intelligence.
 I’m gonna bring in a non-sexist show, it’s called My Little Pony: Friendship is Magic(yes, I’m actually saying this with a straight face).
-Yes, it’s a show aimed at girls(though I think the viewers are at least at the 50/50 mark, if not there are probably more males), but it’s certainly not sexist to male characters.
+Yes, it’s a show aimed at girls(though I think the viewers are at least at the 50/50 mark, if not there are probably more males).
 Now there was an episode that involved lady-like pony, Rarity, in a situation that required her to use her intellect to get herself out.
 Another episode she uses a similar tactic to get her friend something from somepony else.
 Is this intelligence or is it manipulation?
 Is manipulation a form of intelligence?
 Still up for debate really in my head.

 Now the first thing my friends tell me after I say it’s sexist(other than give them examples), is that there are these 2 girls that are shonen manga artists.
 So I did some research and this is what I concluded: